Thomas Wentworth, 1st Earl of Strafford

-Thomas Wentworth, 1st Earl of Strafford (13 April 1593 (N.S.) – 12 May 1641), was an English statesman and a major figure in the period leading up to the English Civil War.
-He served in Parliament and was a supporter of King Charles I. From 1632 to 1640 he was Lord Deputy of Ireland, where he established a strong authoritarian rule.
+Thomas Wentworth, 1st Earl of Strafford (Note: He was created 1st Baron Wentworth in 1628, 1st Viscount Wentworth in late 1628 or early 1629, and, finally, 1st Earl of Strafford in January 1640.
+He was known as Sir Thomas Wentworth, 2nd Baronet, between 1614 and 1628) (13 April 1593 – 12 May 1641) was an English statesman who played a major role in the period leading up to the outbreak of the Wars of the Three Kingdoms.
+A prominent supporter of Charles I, from 1632 to 1640 he was Lord Deputy of Ireland, where he established a strong authoritarian rule.
 Recalled to England, he became a leading advisor to the King, attempting to strengthen the royal position against Parliament.
-When Parliament condemned Lord Strafford to death, Charles reluctantly signed the death warrant and Strafford was executed.
-He had been advanced several times in the Peerage of England during his career, being created 1st Baron Wentworth in 1628, 1st Viscount Wentworth in late 1628 or early 1629, and, finally, 1st Earl of Strafford in January 1640.
-He was known as Sir Thomas Wentworth, 2nd Baronet, between 1614 and 1628.
+When Parliament condemned Strafford to death, Charles reluctantly signed the execution warrant and he was executed.

-Early life
+Personal details

-Wentworth was born in London.
-He was the son of Sir William Wentworth, 1st Baronet, of Wentworth Woodhouse, near Rotherham, a member of an old Yorkshire family, and of Anne, daughter of Sir Robert Atkins of Stowell, Gloucestershire.
+Thomas Wentworth was born in London on 13 April 1593, eldest son of Sir William Wentworth, 1st Baronet, of Wentworth Woodhouse in Yorkshire family, and his wife Anne.
 He was educated at St John's College, Cambridge, became a law student at the Inner Temple in 1607, and in 1611 was knighted.
 He married firstly Margaret, daughter of Francis Clifford, Earl of Cumberland and Grisold Hughes.